 My world fell apart as covid was ripping into all of our lives and freaking out everyone on the planet.
 My livelihood evaporated.
-My relationship was going through a transformation after a breakup and unsteady period.
+My relationship was going through a transformation after a breakup and an unsteady period.
 And I could feel the black bastards circling for me in March and April.
 And at that point, I shut the fuck up.

 Everything changed in my life.
 A few stabilizing points remained.
 My relationship morphed into something else.
 And as my mind began playing tricks on me, I got quiet, and I stayed quiet.
-I allowed a passive agreeableness to take hold of my emotions and blot out my own pain, my own dreams, my own needs.
+I allowed passive agreeableness to take hold of my emotions and blot out my own pain, my own dreams, and my own needs.
 I listened to everyone around me.
-I agreed with most everyone.
+I agreed with almost everyone.
 And I rarely offered my desires.
 When asked to make a decision about dinner, or some future event, I usually responded with, “Whatever you like.”
 I folded myself up into a tiny origami of my original self, and let go of my ambition, let go of my drive and dreams for my creative life.
 And I attached myself in an unhealthy way to my partner.

-And that’s what we do for each other, in relationship.
+And that’s what we do for each other, in a relationship.
 We bend when the winds swirl around us.
 We agree to be together and to weather the storm.
 Covid, in some ways, gave me cover for my silence.
 Many of us “sensitive” people were struck mute by the ravages and fear of the virus as it closed windows, doors, and opportunities.

 Where Am I Now?